 James Bond represents one of the screen’s most iconic characters as well as one of its most stylish.
 Whether 007 is chasing the villains or the ladies, he has the perfect attire to aspire to, and these are his five top clothing moments.
-What is it about James Bond that has withstood the test of time.
+What is it about James Bond that has withstood the test of time?
 How can one iconic gentleman have so much influence and dictate the future of menswear trends.
-Let’s take a look historically what clothing and accessories stood the test of times.
+Let’s take a look historically at what clothing and accessories stood the test of time.
 And who would dare to adopt the image let alone the James Bond Style.

 Goldfinger (1964) Golf Course Class

 Golfing is a sport that certainly brings out the best and worse attire on the course.
 If it’s not worn well within the golfing attire, it can make most men look scrubby.
 However, in the Bond movies, they always seem to find the right balance on and off the course.
 In this case, Sean Connery opted for the dark burgundy Slazenger pullover and grey polo shirt and topped it off in fine form with a grey straw trilby hat with a matching striped ribbon.
 His attention to detail wearing a contrasting matching glove gave it an effortlessly looking finish.
 He looked completely appropriate for the golf course, but also made sure he inspired other golfers to pay attention to what they wear within this elite fabulous sport.